-At The Novelry you get your skills with the course which feeds you master strokes from the greats.
+At The Novelry you get your skills with our online novel writing courses which feed you masterstrokes from the greats.
 You pick up a new good habit - the way of the working writer - and you reach out for support and feedback to help you revise to meet your ambition and newly-muscled judgement and to a bar that is set so high by all of our writers.

 You stick with it.
 You make it better.

 Disclosure: Content may contain affiliate links to WriterShop and other companies.
 If you buy something through one of those links you won’t pay more, but we may get a commission.
 The Novelry is independently owned and opinions expressed are our own.